2025 EAFF E-1 Football Championship (women)

 The 2025 EAFF E-1 Football Championship was an association football tournament organized by the East Asian Football Federation.
 It was the ninth edition of the women's tournament of the EAFF E-1 Football Championship, the women's football championship of East Asia.
-On 1 December 2023, East Asian Football Federation announced that the tournament would be postponed to 2025.
+On 1 December 2023, East Asian Football Federation announced that the tournament would be postponed to 2025, to accommodate a congested international match calendar, allowing player availability for member associations.

 Teams

 On 17 April 2023, the East Asian Football Federation announced that seven teams including Chinese Taipei, Guam, Hong Kong, Macau, Mongolia, North Korea, and Northern Mariana Islands will compete in the preliminary round for the fourth slot in the final round, joining China, Japan, and South Korea.